malonech/Poll/frontend/README.md

 # Sample React Dapp

-This directory has a sample Dapp to interact with your contracts, built using React.
+This directory has the frontend code for the polling Dapp, which interacts with the backend polling smart contracts.
+It is build with React.

 ## Running the Dapp